arielherself/espresso/README.md

 <strong>Jerome Powell</strong>, chair of America’s <strong>Federal Reserve</strong>, warned that interest rates may rise higher than [markets have anticipated](https://te.arielherself.xyz/finance-and-economics/2023/02/07/surging-stocks-undermine-a-hallowed-investing-rule) in order to restrain inflation.
 An unexpectedly strong jobs report last week, Mr Powell said during an event in Washington, “underscores the message” of caution.
 On Wednesday the Fed raised rates by a quarter of a percentage point.

 Thousands attended the funeral prayers of <strong>Pervez Musharraf</strong>, Pakistan’s former [president](https://te.arielherself.xyz/asia/2023/02/05/pervez-musharraf-was-one-of-pakistans-better-dictators), in Karachi, a city in the south of the country.
 Mr Musharraf, who died on Sunday, led a coup in 1999 and went on to rule Pakistan for nearly a decade, first as “chief executive” then as president.
 He had lived in Dubai since 2016.

-A British<strong> “digital pound”</strong> could be launched in the next decade according to the Treasury and the Bank of England.
-It would provide a state-backed alternative to potentially volatile digital currencies issued by private companies.
-A consultation on the idea begins on Tuesday, but a final decision will not be taken until around 2025.

 <strong>Gustavo Dudamel</strong> will leave the Los Angeles Philharmonic to lead the <strong>New York Philharmonic</strong> in 2026.
 The Venezuelan-born conductor was appointed music director in Los Angeles in 2009, aged just 27, and has [breathed fresh air](https://te.arielherself.xyz/1843/2013/12/23/gustavo-dudamels-next-mountain) into the rarefied world of classical music.
 His mandate in New York is to help revitalise the financially troubled orchestra; he called it a “very interesting” challenge.